InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 1. You have created a `vault-pass.txt` file in this directory

 If using NFS make sure you've configured it with all the appropriate mounts.
-The playbook will create the PVs and pVCs: -
+The playbook will create the PVs and PVCs: -

 You will need to accommodate at least 1,420Gi of disk space.
 Check the various `pvc` templates for details.